-It’s Sunday _ twentieth of May, _ sunny day here in Sydney.
+It’s Sunday _ twenty-second of November, _ sunny day here in Sydney.
 I am going to make _ omelette with ham and avocado for my lunch and _ nice cup of black coffee.

 The two articles in English are a/an and the.

 The word a (which becomes an when the next word begins with a vowel (a, e, i, o, u) is called the indefinite article because the noun it goes with is indefinite or general.